-Here’s a quick tutorial on how I’ve been able to crank out a few e-books over the past 8 years that I hope will help you.
+Here’s a quick tutorial on how I’ve been able to crank out a few ebooks over the past years and I do hope this will help you.

 How To Create an Ebook

 When creating an ebook I usually start with the problem I want to solve for my reader.
 A good idea is to make sure you’re not all over the board with ideas.
 Your ebook should have a specific purpose to solve a particular problem or meet an overall goal.

 Remember, it’s better to be too narrow than too vague.
 You can always save additional subtopics for another ebook.

 No worries if you can’t talk about it all (and you really shouldn’t).
 Find the main topics you want to write about and let this be your main focus for your book.